Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/container-images/github-runner-aci/README.md

-# Linux GitHub Runner Docker Image
+# Linux GitHub Runner Docker Image for Azure Container Instances

 > Note: You can update the [Dockerfile](Dockerfile) to add any software that your require into the Azure DevOps agent, if you don't want to have to download the bits during all pipelines executions.